blurpy/kouchat.net/help/user-guide-desktop.md

 Minimize | Minimizes KouChat to the system tray, if the system has a system tray.
 Otherwise, it's minimized to the taskbar.

-### Message Field
+### Input field

-Everyone can send a message to the main chat.
-Type a message in the lower text field, and press the Enter/Return key to send.
+Everyone can send a message to the main chat, as long as they are not away.
+Type a message in the lower input field, and press the Enter/Return key to send.

+This input field receives key strokes even when it's missing focus.
+As long as the main chat window has focus you can start typing and the text will be appended to the input field.

+Use the up and down arrow keys to navigate through the history of messages and commands you have written.
+Use the Tab key to auto complete nick names and commands.

-### Menu Items
+### Menu items

-## Private Chat

 TODO

+## Private chat

+TODO

 [![Private Chat]({{ site.baseurl }}/images/screenshots/desktop/kouchat_v1.2.0_private_chat_opensuse_nimbus.png "Private Chat.
 Click to enlarge.")]({{ site.baseurl }}/images/screenshots/desktop/kouchat_v1.2.0_private_chat_opensuse_nimbus.png)

+If a user has sent an unread message, and logs off, the window will open minimized to the taskbar, so you can see the message.

 ## Away mode